 |The Prettiest Mile Club at Minne Lusa Boulevard and Redick Avenue in 1926.|

 The Prettiest Mile Club was a private clubhouse Dodd designed for the northeast corner of the intersection of Minne Lusa Boulevard and Redick Street.
 It was obviously named for the nearby boulevard, which originally fed into Miller Park and rolled along a driveway in front of the club.
 Featuring a restaurant, ballroom, bowling alley, dances and card rooms, club memberships originally cost $150 to $300 annually.
-The building was designed in a lavish Second Spanish Colonial style that featured rolling edges and rich woodwork throughout.
+The building was designed in a Mission style that featured rolling edges and rich woodwork throughout.
 It also had a beautiful view of the neighboring Miller Park lake.

 In the 1930s, the Odd Fellows took ownership of the building and renamed it the Birchwood Club for the trees that lined the park’s driveways.
 The Hayden House restaurant moved in during the 1940s, adding an air of exclusivity to the club.
 A state-of-the-art swimming pool was also installed to the east of the building.
 During this period, the Birchwood Club’s rule excluding African Americans was strictly enforced, demonstrating Omaha’s strict commitment to both de facto and de jure segregation.
 A lot of former Minne Lusa residents have lovely memories about the Birchwood Club, many centered on the swimming pool and the restaurant.